-Remedies; Contractual Obligations
+Contractual Obligations; Remedies

 The obligations of the Participating Jurisdictions are unsecured, contingent obligations under the Compact and related agreements and statutes, including the Capital Funding Agreement.
-If a Participating Jurisdiction were to fail to timely make a required subsidy payment, in addition to any enforcement action available pursuant to the Compact and related funding agreements, the Authority's Board could decide to hold a public hearing as to whether to terminate the provision of Transit System service within the Participating Jurisdiction.
+If a Participating Jurisdiction were to fail to timely make a required subsidy payment, in addition to any enforcement action available pursuant to the Compact and related funding agreements, the Authority's Board could decide to hold a public hearing as to whether to terminate the provision of Transit System service within the Transit Zone located inside the Participating Jurisdiction that fails to pay.
 See "THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System" and "- Funding of the Operating Expenses of the Transit System."